vendelvb-create/MediaServer/docs/PROJECT_SPECIFICATION.md

     └── Season 03/
 ```

-Cartoons MUST NOT automatically be placed under Anime simply because they are animated.
+Cartoons must not automatically be classified as Anime.

-If classification is unclear, the system MUST flag the title for review.
+Animation alone does not mean Anime.

-The system MUST NOT guess.
+If classification is uncertain, the system must flag the item for review rather than guessing.

 ---

-# 12. Anime
+# 16. Anime

 Anime is a separate top-level category: